matomo-org/developer-documentation/docs/4.x/request-parameters.md

 $var = Common::getRequestVar('var', null, 'string');
 ```

-This throws an exception if the variable is not provided or has another type than String
+This throws an exception if the request parameter is not provided or has another type than String

 ### Request parameter can be provided in a certain type, but a default should be used if not: